 Starting with empty IgnoreList

-Starting with Resilio Connect v3.6.0, it's possible to create jobs with a completely empty IgnoreList, meaning that the Agent will try and synchronise absolutely everything in the folder, even some temp, lock, part files created by other apps or the system itself.
+Starting with Resilio Connect v3.6.0, it's possible to create jobs with a completely empty IgnoreList, meaning that the Agent will try and synchronize absolutely everything in the folder, even some temp, lock, part files created by other apps or the system itself.

 Note.
-This may lead so synchronisation problems.
+This may lead to synchronization problems.

 Before creating the job add custom parameter "create_ignorelist:false" to Job profile.
 In this case, the Agents in the job won't create the IgnoreList file on disk at all.
 Also, the Agent will ignore the IgnoreList file from disk if it already exists (for concurrent job runs and recreated jobs with same path).